-MedRec OpenPDS Healthcare Data

-Gateway

-Goal Manage: data ac- Manage: data Own, control

-cess ownership, trans- and share own

-parency and data easily and

-auditability, securely

-access control

-Blockchain Ethereum Not specified, but Not specified,

-assumes qualities mentions "pri-

-similar to Bitcoin vate blockchain

-cloud"

-Block content Data ownership Hash pointers Encrypted

-viewer permis- (Kademlia) healthcare data

-sions

-Programming language Python Not specified Not specified

-Consensus algorithm Proof-of-Work Proof-of-Work Not specified

-Mining reward Access to Not specified Not specified

-aggregated

-anonymized

-medical data

-Identity confirmation DNS-like system Pseudonymous Not specified

-that maps real- compound iden-

-life ID to ETH ad- tities

-dress
+MedRec OpenPDS Healthcare Data Gateway Goal Manage: data access Manage: data ownership, transparency and auditability, access control Own, control and share own data easily and securely Blockchain Ethereum Not specified, but assumes qualities similar to Bitcoin Not specified, mentions "pri- vate blockchain cloud" Block content Data ownership viewer permissions Hash pointers (Kademlia) Encrypted healthcare data Programming language Python Not specified Not specified Consensus algorithm Proof-of-Work Proof-of-Work Not specified Mining reward Access to aggregated anonymized medical data Not specified Not specified Identity confirmation DNS-like system that maps real- life ID to ETH ad- dress Pseudonymous compound identities Not specified

 Of these three systems, only MedRec features a working prototype.
 The absence of a prototype or a very detailed description of a possible implementation, make it difficult to make an informed decision about the implementation choices based on just these examples.
-In the next secions, some implementation options will be explored and compared.
+In the next sections, some implementation options will be explored and compared.

-5.2 Blockchain choices
+5.3 Blockchain choices